vmyazin/vasilymt/content/articles/a-miracle-formula-for-making-ideas-a-reality.md

 ---
-title: A Miracle Formula For Making Ideas A Reality, For You And Your Friends
+title: A Miracle Formula For Making Ideas A Reality (For You And Your Friends)
 date: 09-27-2020
 prettyDate: September 27th, 2020
 author: Vasily Myazin